 Participation requires separate purchase of the book, Powerful Problem Solving available from Heinemann or Amazon.com.

-- look at multiple examples of student work
+- Look at and reflect on a "Table Gallery" of student work

-- make a plan for how you would sequence and facilitate a sharing-out of sample student work
+- Share a plan for how you would sequence and facilitate the sharing of the student work in the table gallery

-- make a video or recording of you helping students with a problem and reflect on when you helped students be more concrete and when you helped them be more abstract OR
+- Share a video, recording, or journal of you helping students with a problem and reflect on when you helped students be more concrete and when you helped them be more abstract OR

 - read Chapter 9